neruthes/Scrlo/README.md

 ## Introduction

+When you do not have TamperMonkey or something.
+We still live in an era where Holoflows does not exist.

 ## Usage

 ### Create Config

-Create a config JSON and publish it online (e.g. GitHub Pages).
+Create a config JSON and publish it online (e.g. GitHub Gist).
 Get the URL of the JSON file.

 ```json
 {